-The best thing about Google Photos is that it works on just about every phone on the market — even iPhones.
-This makes it a great messaging platform since there's no barrier for entry.
+The best thing about Google Photos is that it works on just about every phone on the market — even iPhones — along with the web browser on your computer, via the Sharing tab.
+This makes it a fairly versatile messaging platform since there's no barrier for entry.
 It's also free to use, with unlimited storage for compressed images or original quality backups using your Google Drive storage allotment.

 The best photos for the best backup service

 What better phone to use with Google Photos than one from Google's own Pixel line?
-The Pixel 4 takes incredible photos with its standard and telephoto cameras, and it's the first in line for any updates to new versions of Android.
+The Pixel 5 takes incredible photos with its standard and ultra-wide cameras, and it's the first in line for any updates to new versions of Android.